hrharder/VaultX/README.md

 I created this program to manage my private keys for my various cryptocurrency wallets, being frustrated with the software that was available, and not wanting to spend money on a hardware wallet.
 For the curious, the entire version history is included, even the first, admitidetly naive approach that stored keys in plain-text.
 (I think I removed all hardcoded data from the early versions, but if I didn't enjoy your free money.)

+All data is stored in a single file that is nonsense to anyone without your password and a copy of this software.
+Your security is your responsibility.
 ___
 #### Directions: